 Interns on the Clinical Child Track will choose one of the following major elective rotations.
 These rotations are designed to allow an Intern to focus on a particular area of interest.
-Electives are typically 1 day/week for 3 or 6 months to be taken during the semester when the primary rotation is at Programs for Children and Adolescents.
-A few Electives have the possibility of being done for 1 day/week for 12 months, however this is on a case-by-case basis.
+Electives are typically 1 day/week for 3 or 6 months.
+A few Electives have the possibility of occurring 1 day/week for 12 months, however this is on a case-by-case basis.
 Elective availability may change and new options may become available depending on supervision availability and clinic space.

 - 1. Public Policy at The Division of Community Behavioral Health (CBH)

 - 2. Pediatric Neuropsychology Rotation

 - 3. Autism Spectrum Evaluation Clinic

-- 4. Youth Traumatic Stress Major Elective Specialization
+- 4. Traumatic Specialization

-- 5. Sandoval Regional Medical Center
+- 5. Behavioral Health in Primary Care at Sandoval Regional Medical Center

 - 6. Carrie-Tingley--Pediatric Rehabilitation Hospital

 - 7. Young Children's Health Center

 - 8. Comprehensive Cancer Center